How to Use AI to Improve Your Work Presentations

 Using AI to Improve Slide Content Without Diluting Insight

-AI can be extremely useful in improving slide quality when it is used to simplify, clarify, and prioritise rather than decorate.
-The goal is not more impressive slides, but clearer ones that make your insight easier to follow and harder to misinterpret.
-Used correctly, AI helps you strip slides back to what truly matters, allowing your spoken explanation to do the heavy lifting.
+AI helps most when you use it to simplify and prioritise rather than decorate.
+The aim is not more impressive slides, it is clearer ones that make your point harder to misread, so your spoken explanation does the heavy lifting.

 Reducing Cognitive Load in Slides Using AI